reactjs/react.dev/content/tutorial/tutorial.md

 You can see what we'll be building here: **[Final Result](https://codepen.io/gaearon/pen/gWWZgR?editors=0010)**.
 If the code doesn't make sense to you, or if you are unfamiliar with the code's syntax, don't worry!
 The goal of this tutorial is to help you understand React and its syntax.

 We recommend that you check out the tic-tac-toe game before continuing with the tutorial.
-One of the features that you'll notice is that there is a numbered list to the right of the game's board.
-This list gives you a history of all of the moves that have occurred in the game, and it is updated as the game progresses.
+One of the features that you'll notice is, there is a numbered list to the right of the game's board.
+This list gives you a history of all of the moves that have occurred in the game, and it keeps getting updated as the game proceeds.

-You can close the tic-tac-toe game once you're familiar with it.
-We'll be starting from a simpler template in this tutorial.
+You can end the tic-tac-toe game once you're familiar with it.
+We'll be starting with a simpler template in this tutorial.
 Our next step is to set you up so that you can start building the game.

 ### Prerequisites {#prerequisites}

-We'll assume that you have some familiarity with HTML and JavaScript, but you should be able to follow along even if you're coming from a different programming language.
+We'll assume that you have some familiarity with HTML and JavaScript, but you should be able to follow along even if you know a different programming language.
 We'll also assume that you're familiar with programming concepts like functions, objects, arrays, and to a lesser extent, classes.

 If you need to review JavaScript, we recommend reading [this guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).
 Note that we're also using some features from ES6 -- a recent version of JavaScript.
 In this tutorial, we're using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), and [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statements.
 You can use the [Babel REPL](babel://es5-syntax-example) to check what ES6 code compiles to.